tillmanj/eatingasturias/_posts/2024-12-15-some-notes-on-a-writing-process.md

 Without a purpose, there can be no direction and no guiding principle.
 Every project has to start by answering the question "what's the point?"

 For me, the point is to capture the cuisine and culture of my adopted home.
 I chose this place, on purpose, and moved here at great expense, leaving behind 40 years worth of cultural knowledge and understanding, to plunge myself into a strange and unfamiliar place.
 And I did so in large part because of the food culture.
 This is perhaps at its simplest, what I am trying to do: to explain to people where I come from what it is about the food and food culture here that made me up sticks and move.

 ## Information Architecture
 Information architecture (IA), at its base, is the discipline of making information findable and understandable.
 It is about laying out relevant information that users are seeking in a way that makes sense to the user.

-I started this website in 2020 with an outline.
+I started this website in 2020 with **The Outline**.
 I still use that outline every day.
 It is the defining document for this project.
 It determines what topics are in the project and which ones are outside the scope of the project.
 Its form contains all of the layout and organizational decisions made to organize this website and all the content within it.
 For all intents and purposes, it **is** my information architecture.

 I maintain the outline by setting aside time once a week to look it over.
 I also keep a little note with things I have come across during my research and writing that aren't already in the outline but perhaps should be.
 A new craft brewer has sprung up in Moreda, or I've run into an old timer at a bar with stories about how butchers in Asturias have their own particular argot for talking about cuts of meat that is different than the terms they use (in Asturian or Castilian) to sell those same cuts to the public.
 Time to think about whether those merit inclusion is important!